mnelson4/yet-another-related-posts-plugin/readme.txt

 I highly recommend you disactivate YARPP, replace it with the new one, and then reactivate it.

+= Can I clear my cache? =

+Yes, you can clear the cache by going to your YARPP settings page ("Related Posts (YARPP)") in your admin interface, and adding `&action=flush` to the URL and reloading the page.
+YARPP will begin the process of organically rebuilding your cache.

 == Localizations ==

 YARPP is currently localized in the following languages: